MDIL-SNU/SevenNet/README.md

 > We will soon release a CUDA-accelerated version of SevenNet, which will significantly increase the speed of our pretrained models on [Matbench Discovery](https://matbench-discovery.materialsproject.org/).

 > [!TIP]
-> SevenNet supports NVIDIA's [cuEquivariance](https://github.com/NVIDIA/cuEquivariance) for acceleartion.
+> SevenNet supports NVIDIA's [cuEquivariance](https://github.com/NVIDIA/cuEquivariance) for acceleration.
 In our benchmarks, we found that the cuEquivariance improves inference speed by a factor of three for the SevenNet-MF-ompa potential.
 See [Installation](#installation) for details.

 ## Features
  - Pretrained GNN interatomic potential and fine-tuning interface